 Crime is Also a Problem in Border Towns

 Beyond the inadequate medical care, many of the areas that migrant children are being returned to have high rates of crime.
 Robberies, kidnappings, assaults, and sexual violence have all been reported at high rates in the area.
 These border towns are simply not safe places for migrants—especially families with young children.

 Get Immigration Law Help in Southern California

 At the Goldstein Immigration Lawyers, our California attorneys are committed to providing transparent, effective legal representation to clients across the full range of immigration law cases.
-For a confidential initial consultation, please call us today at (213) 262-2000.
+For a confidential initial consultation, please call us today.
 With a law office in Los Angeles, we represent communities throughout the region.